-retrieval, the concentrations of VEGF and IL-6 were significantly increased in both groups. bFGF serum concentrations in Group 1 were also significantly higher than in Group 2 on the day of hCG.
+On the day of hCG, the concentrations of both VEGF and IL-6 in group 1 were significantly higher than in group 2.
+From the day of hCG to the day of oocyte retrieval, the concentrations of VEGF and IL-6 were significantly increased in both groups.
+FGFb serum concentrations in group 1 were also significantly higher than in group 2 on the day of hCG.

-On the day of oocyte retrieval, there were no significant differences in cytokine serum concentrations between the two groups.
-The concentrations of E2 and studied cytokines in follicular fluid samples are presented in Table 3.
-Significantly higher IL-6 follicular fluid concentrations were found in Group 1.
-The mean value of TNF α concentration was also higher in Group 1 due to several samples which had elevated TNF α levels.
+On the day of oocyte retrieval, there were no statistically significant differences in cytokine serum concentrations between the two groups.

+The concentrations of E2 and the studied cytokines in FF samples are presented in table III.
+Significantly higher IL-6 FF concentrations were found in group 1.
+The mean value of TNF α concentration was also higher in group 1 due to several samples which had elevated TNF α levels.
 However, the difference in TNF α concentrations between the two groups was not statistically significant.
-The concentrations of the other cytokines were similar in the follicular fluid samples of both groups.
+The concentrations of the rest cytokines were similar in the FF samples of both groups.

-Statistical analysis showed that progesterone serum concentrations on the day of hCG positively correlated with the number of retrieved oocytes, E2, testosterone and bFGF serum concentrations (Table 4) as well as intrafollicular IL-6 concentrations (R=0.34, p=0.027).
-There was also a positive correlation close to statistical significance, between progesterone and VEGF serum concentrations on the day of hCG administration (Table 4).
-Similarly, the numbers of retrieved oocytes positively correlated with E2 concentrations on the day of hCG (R=0.533, p=0.0001).
+Statistical analysis showed that P serum concentrations on the day of hCG were positively correlated with the number of retrieved oocytes, E2, testosterone and FGFb serum concentrations (table IV) as well as intrafollicular IL-6 concentrations (R=0.34, p=0.027).
+There was also a positive correlation close to statistical significance, between P and VEGF serum concentrations on the day of hCG administration (table IV).
+Similarly, the numbers of retrieved oocytes were found positively correlated with E2 concentrations on the day of hCG (R=0.533, p=0,0001).